SattyikKundu/Codecademy-Portfolio-Project-3/README.md

 - In order for anyone to login and use the app, an approval request has to be sent to Spotify asking to allow the app to run in *production mode*.
 - Currently, this app hasn't been approved to run in *production mode*.
 I eventually intend to request Spotify to allow my app to run in *production mode* so all public users can use my app uploaded on Netlify.
 - Essentially, my live app on Netlify (https://myplaylistmaker.netlify.app) serves mainly for display purposes until I get approval for *production mode* from Spotify.
-- If anyone wants to run the app, the current best option is to download the respository and run this app locally.
+- If anyone wants to run the app, the current **BEST OPTION** is to download the respository and run this app locally.
 Instructions are shown on next section.

 ---